bymarcelolewin/content-modeling-cli/cli-docs/features/upcoming-features.md

 [<- Back to Documentation](../README.md)

 - **Custom Field Types**
-  **(Framework implemented, full functionality coming soon!)** Developers can extend the CLI with support for custom field types with business logic (local to your project) via a modular, pluggable field registry—adapting the tool to your team’s specific modeling needs.
+  You'll be able to extend the CLI to support field types with your business logic and governance, letting you adapt the CLI to your team’s specific modeling needs.

 ---
 <br>